USU Master of Data Analytics (MDATA)

 Management Information Systems

-MIS track students are experts in data management and analysis, including data warehousing, visualization, and machine learning.
+MIS specialization students become experts in data management and analysis, including data warehousing, data mining, visualization, and machine learning.
 Their analysis drives business decision-making with a forward-thinking focus: “What’s next?” and “What should we do?”
 Using predictive techniques, they provide operational and strategic direction to executives.

 Economics and Finance

-Economics and Finance track students are experts in applying data analysis for decision making in all areas of applied finance which includes asset pricing, portfolio analysis, risk management, and trading.
+Economics and Finance specialization students become experts in applying data analysis for decision making in applied finance, including asset pricing, portfolio analysis, risk management, and trading.
+They learn to apply techniques like Monte Carlo simulation for derivative pricing and back-testing trading strategies, and financial econometrics for volatility modeling and asset price prediction.